Updated 25/05/2026

 How quickly must adverse events be reported through digital platforms?

-Serious adverse events require immediate reporting within 24 hours through electronic systems.
-Non-serious events should be documented within 48-72 hours to maintain comprehensive safety databases.
+Serious adverse events require immediate reporting through electronic systems.
+Non-serious events should also be documented to maintain comprehensive safety databases.

 Will electronic reporting systems integrate with existing hospital records?